AshishNikam111000/Project-Virtual_Painter/README.md

 # VirtualPainter
-Virtual Painter by using OpenCV and Mediapipe
+Virtual Painter by using OpenCV and Mediapipe.